inpsyde/multilingual-press/README.md

 ## Description
 **WARNING: MultilingualPress 2 is not compatible with Gutenberg.
 BEFORE you update your WordPress to version 5.0 please read our [MultilingualPress and WordPress 5.0 guide](https://multilingualpress.org/docs/multilingualpress-wordpress-5-0-gutenberg/).**

 **Exciting news!
 MultilingualPress 3.0 is released and available for Pro users!
 Fully refactored, based on PHP 7, Gutenberg support, improved UI and much more.
-[Get it here!](https://multilingualpress.org)**
+[Get 30% off on Dec 19th - as surprise in our Inpsyde Advent Calendar!](https://multilingualpress.org)**

 Run each language in a separate site, and connect the content in a lightweight user interface.
 Use a customizable widget to link to all sites.